Apsara: Literature

+The most ancient descriptions of apsara portray them as "water nymph"-like beings.

 The Rigveda tells of an apsara who is the wife of Gandharva; however, the Rigveda also seems to allow for the existence of more than one apsara.

 The only apsara specifically named is Urvashi.
 An entire hymn deals with the colloquy between Urvashi and her mortal lover Pururavas.
-Later Hindu scriptures allow for the existence of numerous apsaras, who act as the handmaidens of Indra or as dancers at his celestial court.
+Later Hindu scriptures allow for the existence of numerous apsaras, who act as the handmaidens of Indra or as dancers at his celestial court serving as musicians alongside the gandharvas ("celestial musicians").

+The Kaushitaki Upanishad mentions apsaras as a class of divinities associated with ointments, garlands, vestments, and powdered aromatics.

+The origin of the apsaras is described in the Ramayana and Puranas.
+Apsaras are further associated with water by relating them to the churning of the ocean, water sports, and groups such as nāgas.

 In many of the stories related in the Mahabharata, apsaras appear in important supporting roles.
 The epic contains several lists of the principal Apsaras, which lists are not always identical.
 Here is one such list, together with a description of how the celestial dancers appeared to the residents and guests at the court of the gods: